Pádraigín Haicéad

 Pádraigín Haicéad (English Patrick Hackett; Latin Patricius Hacquettus; c.
 1604 – November 1654) was an Irish-language poet and Dominican priest.

-His father was James Hackett FitzPiers, from an Norman Irish family at Ballytarsna near Cashel, County Tipperary.
+His father was James Hackett FitzPiers, from a Norman Irish family at Ballytarsna near Cashel, County Tipperary.
 From his Gaelic Irish mother Mairéad Ní Chearna (Margaret Kearney) of Littleton he seems to have gained knowledge of Gaelic legends and folklore.